Required for selling, renting & all SEAI grants

 Start Grant Calculator →

-BER has become significantly more important for landlords under the new March 2026 rental legislation.
-Here's what you need to know:
+BER now matters much more for landlords under the new March 2026 rental legislation.
+The key changes:

 For the full picture on how BER and the new rental laws affect you, see our complete landlord compliance guide.